 The state mandates that schools receiving Title I monies establish a Title I Parent Involvement Policy and Parent Agreement/Compact for elementary, middle, and high schools.
-The primary objective of the policy is to offer parents clear opportunities for input, in an advisory capacity, into the school's educational program.
+The primary objective of the policy is to offer parents clear opportunities for input, in an advisory capacity, into the school educational program.
 A key area of input is in the review, with the principal, parents, teachers, other school personnel, and students at the secondary level, of a comprehensive school plan designed to improve student achievement.
-Another objective of the School Site Council is to assess the effectiveness of the programs, including safety.
-Finally, the School Site Council annually reviews the School Plan for Student Achievement and Local Control Accountability plans and gives input about the School Improvement budget.
+Another objective of the School Site Council is to assess the effectiveness of the program.
+Finally, the School Site Council annually reviews the school plan and gives input about the School Improvement budget.